nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 These three areas seem to be the place most smaller/medium size companies struggle, and it is very rewarding to begin the process of improvement and watch it bear fruit.
 As an example, at a previous company I took my team---who had historically missed almost every sprint commitment they made--to meeting their sprint commitments on time every time.
 The boost to their morale and standing within the company at large was hugely gratifying.

 In this article we’ll be focusing on Agile Scrum project management analysis.
 We’ll specifically look at anonymized beginning-of-sprint data from a department that was struggling to improve it’s Agile process while dealing with the burden of technical debt and support issues.
+We will analyze and attempt to gain insights into what the data is telling us, and then make a series of recommendations as we go along for improvements and remediation.

 ## Why Analytics?